Octavio Paz: Later life

 In New Delhi, as Ambassador of Mexico to India, Paz completed several works, including El mono gramático (The Monkey Grammarian) and Ladera este (Eastern Slope).
 While in India, he met numerous writers of a group known as the Hungry Generation and had a profound influence on them.

 In 1965, he married Marie-José Tramini, a French woman who would be his wife for the rest of his life.
-That fall in 1965 he went to Cornell and taught two courses, one in Spanish and one in English.
-The magazine LIFE en Español published a piece about his stay at Cornell in their July 4, 1966 issue.
-There are several pictures in the article.
-After this he returned to Mexico.
-In 1968, he resigned from the diplomatic service in protest of the Mexican government's massacre of student demonstrators in Tlatelolco.
+That fall, he went to Cornell University and taught two courses, one in Spanish and the other in English—the magazine LIFE en Español published a piece, illustrated with several pictures, about his tenure there in their July 4, 1966 issue.
+He subsequently returned to Mexico.

-After staying in Paris for refuge, he returned to Mexico in 1969.
-He founded his magazine Plural (1970–1976) with a group of liberal Mexican and Latin American writers.
+In 1968, Paz resigned from the diplomatic service in protest against the Mexican government's massacre of student demonstrators in Tlatelolco; after seeking refuge in Paris, he again returned to Mexico in 1969, where he founded his magazine Plural (1970–1976) with a group of liberal Mexican and Latin American writers.

-From 1969 to 1970 he was Simón Bolívar Professor at Cambridge University.
-He was also a visiting lecturer during the late 1960s and the A. D. White Professor-at-Large from 1972 to 1974 at Cornell University.
-In 1974 he lectured at Harvard University as Charles Eliot Norton Lecturer.
-His book Los hijos del limo ("Children of the Mire") was the result of those lectures.
+From 1969 to 1970, Paz was Simón Bolívar Professor at the University of Cambridge.
+He was also a visiting lecturer during the late 1960s, and the A. D. White Professor-at-Large from 1972 to 1974 at Cornell.
+In 1974, he was the Charles Eliot Norton Professor of Poetry at Harvard University; his book Los hijos del limo (Children of the Mire) was the result of his lectures.
 After the Mexican government closed Plural in 1975, Paz founded Vuelta, another cultural magazine.
 He was editor of that until his death in 1998, when the magazine closed.

-He won the 1977 Jerusalem Prize for literature on the theme of individual freedom.
+Paz won the 1977 Jerusalem Prize for literature on the theme of individual freedom.
 In 1980, he was awarded an honorary doctorate from Harvard, and in 1982, he won the Neustadt Prize.
-Once good friends with novelist Carlos Fuentes, Paz became estranged from him in the 1980s in a disagreement over the Sandinistas, whom Paz opposed and Fuentes supported.
-In 1988, Paz's magazine Vuelta published criticism of Fuentes by Enrique Krauze, resulting in estrangement between Paz and Fuentes, who had long been friends.
+Once good friends with novelist Carlos Fuentes, Paz became estranged from him in the 1980s in a disagreement over the Sandinistas, whom Paz opposed and Fuentes supported.; in 1988, Paz's magazine Vuelta published criticism of Fuentes by Enrique Krauze, resulting in the estrangement.

-A collection of Paz's poems (written between 1957 and 1987) was published in 1990.
-In 1990, he was awarded the Nobel Prize for Literature.
+A collection of Paz's poems (written between 1957 and 1987) was published in 1990, and in that year, he was awarded the Nobel Prize in Literature.

-He died of cancer on April 19, 1998, in Mexico City.
+Paz died of cancer on April 19, 1998, in Mexico City.
+His ashes, along with those of his spouse, Marie-José Tramini, are kept at a memorial in the Colegio de San Ildefonso in Mexico City.

-Guillermo Sheridan, who was named by Paz as director of the Octavio Paz Foundation in 1998, published a book, Poeta con paisaje (2004) with several biographical essays about the poet's life up to 1998, when he died.
+Guillermo Sheridan, who in 1998 was named by Paz as director of the Octavio Paz Foundation, published a book, Poeta con paisaje (2004), with several biographical essays about the poet.

 Aesthetics

-"The poetry of Octavio Paz", wrote the critic Ramón Xirau, "does not hesitate between language and silence; it leads into the realm of silence where true language lives."
+"The poetry of Octavio Paz," wrote the critic Ramón Xirau, "does not hesitate between language and silence; it leads into the realm of silence where true language lives."